rameshelamathi/k2store/index.md

 ### Project Status
 After serving the community for well over 5 years, we are **archiving the project**, in favour of our robust eCommerce platform for Joomla - [J2Store](https://www.j2store.org).
 So there will be no updates or support available for the project.

-We strongly recommend you to switch to J2Store as it is more flexible, offers tons of features and also has integration with your favourite K2, the CCK for Joomla.
+We strongly recommend you to switch to J2Store as it is more flexible, offers tons of features.
+NOTE: You will need to re-create your products as Joomla articles because J2Store uses the Joomla articles as products.

 ### Why the change of heart?